sublimetext-io/docs.sublimetext.io/docs/reference/settings.md

   last closed.

 `open_files_in_new_window`
-: OS X only.
+: macOS only.
 When filters are opened from Finder, or by dragging onto the dock icon, this controls if a new window is created or not.

 `close_windows_when_empty`